 Finishing kit

-The finishing kit is generally considered the seat post, handlebars, bar tape or grips, and seat.
-These are all typically unique to the person and bike, as saddles come in many different styles, handlebars come in many different lengths.
-What component holds handlebars on a bike?
+These are all typically unique to the person and bike, as saddles come in many different styles and handlebars come in many lengths.
+What component holds the handlebars on a bike?
 This is called the stem.

 Accessories

 Finally, we have accessories.
-The accessories are all the little add-ons to the bike that not only give it a personal touch for the user but are very handy for improving comfort and making cycling a little easier.
+The accessories are all the little add-ons to the bike that give it a personal touch for the user but are very handy for improving comfort and making cycling a little easier.

 Understanding component compatibility

-Certain bike components will work perfectly together, and others will not.
+Specific bike components will work perfectly together, and others will not.
 One of the biggest challenges for bike builders is getting all the bike components to match up and work.
 Although this might sound simple, it doesn’t always go according to plan.

 Wheel size matters

 Let’s go through some examples.
 In modern times, we have lots of different wheel sizes.
-26”, 27.5”, and 29” on mountain bikes, 650b and 700c on gravel bikes, road bikes 700c and 650c (see our road bike size chart).
+26”, 27.5”, and 29” on mountain bikes, 650b and 700c on gravel bikes, and road bikes 700c and 650c (see our road bike size chart).
 The frame has to fit the wheel and the added tire to suit with ample clearance.

 Brake compatibility is crucial